-In re Complaint of Judicial Misconduct Against United States District Judge

-Under the Judicial Improvements Act of 2002, No. 05-14-90120 (5th Cir.
+In re Complaint of Judicial Misconduct Against United States District Judge \\\\\\ Under the Judicial Improvements Act of 2002, No. 05-14-90120 (5th Cir.
 Jud.
 Council Dec.
 3. 2015): A special committee found that the subject judge made inappropriate and unwanted sexual advances towards the court employee and failed to understand the gravity of the judge's inappropriate behavior and the effect it had on court operations.
 Based on the special committee's findings, the Judicial Council publicly reprimanded the subject judge, suspended the judge's case assignments for one year, and required the judge to take sensitivity training at the judge's own expense.
 The Judicial Council concluded that the subject judge's actions did not warrant a recommendation for impeachment.
 See also In re Complaint of Judicial Misconduct, No. 16-01 (U.S. Jud.
 Conf.
-July 8, 2016); In re Complaint of Judicial Misconduct Against United States District Judge Under the Judicial Improvements Act of 2002, No. 05-14-90120 (5th Cir.
+July 8, 2016); In re Complaint of Judicial Misconduct Against United States District Judge \\\\\\ Under the Judicial Improvements Act of 2002, No. 05-14-90120 (5th Cir.
 Jud.
 Council Sept.
 28, 2016).

-In re , 117 F.3d 208 (5th Cir.
+In re \\\\\, 117 F.3d 208 (5th Cir.
 1997) (decided before 2008 Rules were enacted): A district chief judge took charge of specified cases pending before another judge of the district after the two disagreed over the propriety of court officers' conduct in those cases.
 Granting the latter judge's petition for mandamus relief, the court of appeals found that the reassignment had been neither valid as a response to the disagreement nor validated by the approval it later received from the circuit judicial council, and that the council itself could not properly have ordered this action.
 The court noted that such reassignment relates to the merits, which are subject to traditional appellate review and are beyond the reach of the judicial misconduct complaint process.
-Citing language in the Act, at 28 U.S.C. § 354(a)(2), that acknowledges an option to suspend temporarily any new assignments to a judge but
+Citing language in the Act, at 28 U.S.C. § 354(a)(2), that acknowledges an option to suspend temporarily any new assignments to a judge but makes no mention of reassigning the judge's existing cases, the court ordered the cases restored to the petitioning judge's docket.
+The court noted also that a sanction involving case reassignment would "pose constitutional questions regarding the exclusivity of congressional power to remove a sitting federal judge."
+Id. at 229.

 In re Complaint of Judicial Misconduct, Nos.
 99-6-372-48, 00-6-372-66 (6th Cir.
 Jud.
 Council Nov.
 2, 2001) (decided before 2008 Rules were enacted): A judge who engaged in a pattern of "intemperate and abusive" treatment of lawyers-as found by a special investigative committee and conceded by the judge-was suspended from their duties for six months, directed to undergo "behavioral counseling" during that time, barred for three years thereafter from participating in any cases involving specified lawyers, and barred permanently from participating in any case involving a particular lawyer.
+Seventh Circuit